Logo

 Coordinates: 41°56′N 24°33′E

-I found this abandoned village in the middle of the mountainous forest between Bulgaria and Greece that for a brief moment was the capital of an independent Republic of Tamrash, the rebel state of Muslim Pomaks that didn't want to be either Ottomans, Greeks or Bulgarians.
-I'm working on an article that will be centered around this kind of microstates, and this one in modern-day Bulgaria is one of the most secluded.
+Tamrash is an abandoned village in the middle of the mountainous forest between Bulgaria and Greece that for a brief moment was the capital of an independent Republic of Tamrash, the rebel state of Muslim Pomaks that didn't want to be either Ottomans, Greeks or Bulgarians.
+The place was relatively difficult to find on a map (searching it on Google Maps does not work) but I needed to make sure where it is as I'm working on an article that will be centered around this kind of microstates, and this one in modern-day Bulgaria is one of the most secluded.

 Great Britain Loughborough, England, United Kingdom